AngeloDotNet/MinimalApi.Identity/README.md

 - [ ] Move the configuration of the module to a dedicated library
 - [ ] Move the configuration of the roles to a dedicated library
 - [ ] Add CancellationToken to API endpoints (where necessary)
-- [ ] Add automatic creation of a default administrator account
 - [ ] Replacing exceptions with implementation of operation results
+- [ ] Add centralized logging with Serilog
-- [ ] Replacing the hosted service email sender using Coravel jobs
+- [ ] Fix the TODOs
 - [ ] Migrate SmtpOptions configuration to database
 - [ ] Migrate FeatureFlagsOptions configuration to database
+- [ ] Replacing the hosted service email sender using Coravel jobs
 - [ ] Add endpoints for two-factor authentication and management
 - [ ] Add endpoints for downloading and deleting personal data
-- [X] Remove Nuget package centralization
-- [ ] Add Interceptors
-- [ ] Add centralized logging with Serilog
-- [ ] Fix the TODOs
+- [ ] Code Review and Refactoring

 ### Future implementations